KarlHegbloom/zotero-texmacs-integration/README.md

 NEWS
 ----

+  * 2016-09-28: propachi-texmacs is now a signed xpi, and so you no longer need to use about:plugins to set xpinstall.signatures.required.
+You can reset it to its default now if you wish (unless you are running it from a git checkout rather than by installing the xpi, but if you're running it that way, you probably know what you're doing already.)

+    * It is up-to-date with the latest citeproc-js and Juris-M.

   * 2016-08-04: I think that this will function on Mac OS-X and Windows already because it's the LibreOffice Integration plugin that opens the TCP port on localhost:23116 which is what